There are plenty of bus connection options from home to school. There are three bus services that travel to, or near, St John’s.

 So the best advice for new students who want to catch a rural bus at the start of the year, is to stand on the bus route between 7.30am and 8.30am (depending on the distance to school), in a safe place where the bus can pull over, wearing your St John's College uniform.
 The uniform is the student's ticket to ride on the St John's College rural bus services.

 No form is required to be filled out unless your son has to be transported a certain distance to the bus stop.
-In that case, Conveyance Allowance forms can be downloaded below, printed and filled out, evidence of a bank account attached, and given into the school office for the attention of Mr Steve Wood (our Bus Controller), or emailed directly to him at [email protected]
+In that case, Conveyance Allowance forms can be found here

 For a student to receive Ministry transport services, they need to meet all of the Ministry’s transport eligibility criteria.
 This means: